-Have you ever been to Russia before?
+Have you been to Russia before?
 If not, St. Petersburg is a great city to explore.
 It can be the starting point for your bigger trip to explore more of Russia or you can go on a short city trip.
 Although you can easily spend 4 or 5 days in and around St. Petersburg, you might find yourself pressed for time.
-What to do in St. Petersburg in 1 day?
+What to do in one day in St. Petersburg?

 St. Petersburg (Санкт-Петербу́рг), also known as Petrograd and Leningrad, is called the Paris of Russia.
 The city is situated at the Gulf of Finland at the Baltic Sea.
-In the past, St. Petersburg was the imperial capital of Russia, but is now the second largest city of Russia.
+In the past, St. Petersburg was the imperial capital of Russia but is now the second largest city of Russia.
 Site title Separator Title

 What to do in St. Petersburg in 1 day?